 Our aim is to help families who would find a carrier of considerable therapeutic benefit for a range of reasons, and who wouldn’t otherwise be able to afford or access a sling.
 We have a few criteria to ensure we are helping the right people who really need our service and cannot afford one of their own, as our funds are limited.

 One of our team (we are all trained in sling safety) will suggest a carrier based on current needs and if a donation is to be made, arrange fitting and donation.

 Our service is based in Sheffield and South Yorkshire, but we also support people from further afield via video consultation and working with local libraries.

-- Local clients will need to be able to get to our base in the city centre (The Snug, 71 Leadmill Road, S1 4SE), in some situations we may be able to offer online help.
+- In some situations we may be able to offer in-person help at our base in the city centre (The Snug, 71 Leadmill Road, S1 4SE),

 - Further afield, clients will need to be able to access their local sling library for help with fitting.

 - Sling Librarian/Consultant referrals from around the UK will need to offer fitting and personal support to clients they refer; the sling will be posted to the referrer, not the family.

 You may be eligible for our help…

 - if you (or your partner) are suffering from ante- or post-natal depression or anxiety, PTSD or other condition affecting your ability to bond with your child

 - or have a child with a serious or life-limiting illness or significant disability,